 The closest chain is about 35 minutes away, but it is also connected to a mall where we needed to do some Christmas gift returns anyway so it worked out perfectly.

-If you’ve never been, the restaurant offers mostly steak and seafood options on their menu and the sides are ordered separately, similar to many other high end steak houses.
+If you’ve never been, The Capital Grille offers mostly steak and seafood options on their menu.
+The sides are ordered separately, similar to many other high end steak houses.
 Oh and the wine list is larger than the menu…we love our wine. 🙂

 In any event, we each just ordered a small filet as their portions are very large and opted to share two sides: Sautéed Spinach with Garlic and Au Gratin Potatoes.
 My husband really likes their Mashed Potatoes, but he never tried the au gratin version.
 He loved them!

 So after our evening out, I started to look around online to see if I could find the recipe.
 And…I couldn’t.
 That is until I found a quick blurb on the restaurants’ Facebook page where another guest had asked how to make the same recipe.